vincentnocera/vincentnocera.github.io/README.md

 2. A Chrome extension that instantly generates comprehensive Anki flashcards from any webpage content
 3. A platform providing Socratic tutorials on psychotherapy theory, using interaction patterns distinct from the medical case-based learning approach

-## Beyond Basic AI Chat Interfaces
+## Why not just use ChatGPT?

+You totally could, but building bespoke wrappers has some advantages.
 While these projects fundamentally rely on the same AI technology available through chatgpt.com or claude.ai, they offer distinct advantages through thoughtful UI/UX design.
 The value comes from things like:

 1. **Hidden Chain of Thought (CoT)**: While CoT prompting enhances AI reasoning, I deliberately hide intermediate reasoning steps that might:
    - Reveal answers students should discover independently